Lawstorant/boxflat/README.md

 - Brightness adjustement

 ### Pedals
+- Direction reversal
+- Working range (start and stop)
+- Brake max force point

 ### H-Pattern shifter
+These settings are implemented but they sadly don't work They don't even work on windows so this is just for show ATM
 - Downshift throttle blip switch
 - Downshift throttle blip level
 - Downshift throttle blip duration